 Arthur Fields completed an Master of Fine Arts in Photography in May of 2011 at Texas Woman’s University in Denton, Texas.
 He earned a BFA in Digital Imaging and Photography at Washington University in St. Louis in 2008.
 While maintaining a love for abstraction and the portrait; Arthur’s current photographic work deals with self-image and technology relationships.

-With backgrounds in training and development, and graphic design, his academic research concentrates on using popular social media such as Facebook and Twitter in the classroom.
-He is currently working as an adjunct instructor at the Art Institute of Dallas/Fort Worth and Brookhaven Community College, where he teaches photography and design classes.
-He is also an active member of several national photographic organizations.
+With backgrounds in training and development, and graphic design, his academic research concentrates on using popular social media such as Instagram and Tumblr in the classroom.
+He currently teaches photography and runs the Shircliff Gallery of Art at Vincennes University in Vincennes, IN..

 Secretary – Sarah E. Gibbons